voxpupuli/puppet-lldpd/README.md

 String, part of the upstream repository URL.
 The module provides sane defaults for all repositories.
 There should be no need to set this parameter.

+### `$gpgkeyfingerprint`
+String.
+The ID from the key that's used to sign the packages.
+Currently only used for the apt repo.

 ### `$ensure`

 String, allowed values are present, absent and latest.
 This sets the status of